 - the quantity, quality or type of assets or services in the business.

-In general, a restrictive arrangement is prohibited unless it is permitted in accordance with the Law.
-Section 4 of the Law establishes that the parties to a restrictive arrangement can receive an approval from the Antitrust Tribunal in the case where the Tribunal finds that the arrangement is in the public interest; or it can be exempted by the General Director upon the request of a party to a restrictive arrangement and following consultation of the General Director with the Exemptions and Mergers Committee.
-The General Director considers whether the restrictive arrangement considerably reduce competition or cause substantial harm to competition, whether the objective of the arrangement is to reduce or eliminate competition and whether the restraints in the arrangement are necessary to fulfil the objectives of the arrangement.
+In general, a restrictive arrangement is prohibited according to the Law unless it is permitted in accordance with the Law.
+Section 4 of the Law establishes that the parties to a restrictive arrangement can receive an approval from the Tribunal in the case where the Tribunal finds that the arrangement is in the public interest; or it can be exempted by the Director General upon the request of a party to a restrictive arrangement and following consultation of the director general with the exemptions and mergers committee.
+The Director General considers whether the restrictive arrangement considerably reduces competition or causes substantial harm to competition, whether the objective of the arrangement is to reduce or eliminate competition and whether the restraints in the arrangement are necessary to fulfil the objectives of the arrangement.

 Section 15(a) of the Law grants the Director General the power to establish block exemptions.
-By publishing block exemptions, the General Director basically exempts parties to a restrictive arrangement from seeking a specific exemption from the General Director or the approval of the Antitrust Tribunal, subject to the terms of the various block exemptions.
+By publishing block exemptions, the Director General essentially exempts parties to a restrictive arrangement from seeking a specific exemption from the Director General or the approval of the Tribunal, subject to the fulfilment of the terms of the various block exemptions.
 In recent years, the IAA has published various block exemptions, including block exemptions for:

 Recent developments in the restrictive arrangements control regime